Brian Propp: Philadelphia Flyers

 Propp made the Flyers the next season, debuting in 1979.
 Against the New York Islanders, in his first career game, Propp had an assist and scored the game-winning goal for a two-point night.
 For his first 20 games, he played on a line with Reggie Leach and Bobby Clarke, before being put on a line with Ken Linseman and Paul Holmgren.
 It would not be the last time Propp played with two elite players, as he played with Wayne Gretzky and Mario Lemieux for most of the 1987 Canada Cup-winning Canadian team.

 In his rookie season, Propp would go on to beat Rick Martin's left-wing rookie scoring record with 75 points in the 1979–80 season.
-In the 1980 playoffs, he led the all-rookie left wingers in goals (5), assists (10), and points (15), which the Flyers lost in Game 6 of the Stanley Cup Finals.
+In the 1980 playoffs, he led the all-rookie left wingers in goals (5), assists (10), and points (15), which the Flyers lost in Game 6 of the Stanley Cup Final.

 In 1987, Propp had scoring success when he finished runner-up to Wayne Gretzky in the 1987 Playoff scoring.
 He also led all left wingers that NHL post-season in games played (26), goals (12), assists (16), points (28), plus/minus (+11), power-play goals (5), short-handed goals (1), game-winning goals (3), and shots (104).
-The Flyers, though, eventually lost to the Oilers in Game 7 of the Stanley Cup Finals.
+The Flyers, though, eventually lost to the Oilers in Game 7 of the Stanley Cup Final.

 In Game 1 of the 1989 Stanley Cup playoff series against the Montreal Canadiens, which the Flyers lost in Game 6, Propp sustained a concussion from an unpenalized hit by Montreal defenseman Chris Chelios.
 Chelios hit him with his elbow and Propp fell to the ice, hitting his head against the ice.
 Though Propp missed only one game, his teammates maintained their anger at Chelios.
 Finally, with 1:37 left in regulation in Game 6, Flyer goaltender Ron Hextall took matters into his own hands, slamming Chelios into the boards and pummeling him with blows, apparently in retaliation for the hit on Propp.
 Eventually, Hextall was suspended for 12 games.
 This incident, as well as other injuries, continued to plague Propp throughout his career.
 Before the concussion incident, Propp was having a career playoff performance with 14 goals in his team's first 15 games and more than 1.5 points per game.

 It took him until his 11th season to score fewer than 65 points in a season, and that was the very same year when he was traded away by the Flyers.

-In the 1980s, he led all left wingers in the NHL and was ranked first in 10 different categories: games played (750), assists (465), plus/minus (+308), game-winning goals (55), shots (2529), defensive point shares (16.0), playoff goals (52), playoff points (112), playoff power-play goals (18), and playoff shots (267).
+In the 1980s, he led all left wingers in the NHL and was ranked first in 10 different categories: games played (750), assists (465), plus/minus (+298), game-winning goals (55), shots (2529), defensive point shares (16.0), playoff goals (52), playoff points (112), playoff power-play goals (18), and playoff shots (267).